blockchain-group/blockchain-decentralization-measurement/README.md

 ## Goal of this repository

 Blockchain decentralization is widely acknowledged as a core virtue of blockchains.
 Public blockchains, like *Bitcoin* and *Ethereum*, are based on cryptocurrencies distributed between blockchain participants.
 Cryptocurrencies play a significant role in the usage and development of blockchain ecosystems; therefore, wealth decentralization evaluation is very relevant.
-This repository provides data and results of analysis of wealth decentralization measurement for *Bitcoin* and *Ethereum* blockchain networks using various metrics.
+This repository provides data and results of analysis of wealth decentralization measurement for Layer 1 *Bitcoin* and *Ethereum* blockchain networks and also popular Layer 2  *Arbitrum*, *Optimism*, and *Polygon* blockchains using various metrics.

 ## Metrics considered